ariadnacilleros/tensorQTL_workshop/README.md

 PC2 0.01 0.11 0.10 0.01
 PC3 0.03 0.05 0.08 0.07
 ```
-If you do `head chr22_covariables.txt` you will see that in this case we will use the sex of the samples and the Prinicipal Components from 1 to 5 as covariates.
+If you do `head chr22_covariables.txt` you will see that the covariates used are the sex of the samples and the Prinicipal Components from 1 to 5.

 ## Run TensorQTL for cis-mQTL mapping with covariates